We are privately owned and not affiliated or endorsed by any government agency.

 • Heartburn

 While many individuals experience acid reflux occasionally, GERD occurs more than twice a week for several weeks.
-Getting a GERD diagnosis is crucial if GERD symptoms become more frequent.
+Getting a GERD diagnosis is crucial if your symptoms become more frequent.

-The Mayo Clinic lists several risk factors that can cause GERD, such as:
+The Mayo Clinic lists several risk factors that can cause GERD, including:

 • Pregnancy